anon-blue/anon.blue/README.txt

         rooty k foot ronaldy name is ronald    there is no god
 tfuckintrusdtrust no oneiiiiiiiiiiiquestion everything
- eve you,andevegrubbing youand you and erything aromdnfodnfWAIT so is it just me or otther people ,  tttttt
-                          TRUMP              LOL jk its all trash GO noles
+ eve you,andevegrubbing youand you and erything aromdnfodnfWAIT so is it just me or otther people ,  tttttt                                          butts are a lrighrt  e                TRUMP              LOL jk its all trash GO noles
                                                             YUH TYUH YUH
                                           u ya like jazz
                    YUH                             CNN